-The value of sp at the time \\main() is called is passed as an argument in r1.
+When main() is called, the value of sp is passed as an argument in r1.
 The default implementation of \\user\initial\stackheap(), using the semihosting SYS\HEAPINFO, is given by the library in module sys\stackheap.o.

 To create a version of \\user\initial\stackheap() that inherits sp from the execution environment and does not have a heap, set r0 and r2 to the value of r1 and return.